Ihyatt/camp_buddy/README.md

 ####Current

-- [x] User login and registration which are tracked by sessions
+- [x] User login and registration
 - [x] Editable profile page with a Flask image upload
 - [x] User may ask questions which are then searchable by other users
-- [x] User may view past questions
+- [x] User may view past written questions
 - [x] User my write private notes
 - [x] User my edit or delete private notes.
 Notes are deleted in real time using an AJAX request
-- [x] User may search for posted questions and then relayed on page using AJAX request
+- [x] User may search for posted questions which are then relayed on the same page using an AJAX request
 - [x] User may comment on other user's questions in a comment forum.
-Comments are posted through an AJAX request
+Comments are posted through an AJAX request.
+Users may also vote on the helpfulness of a comment

 ####Future